-New Zealand's IT&T sector is booming, and this means one thing - opportunities.
+New Zealand's tech and digital sector is booming, and this means one thing - opportunities.
 Let's take a look at the key skill shortages, and where jobs are available.

-So, what are some of the other employment opportunities in New Zealand's IT&T sector?
+So, what are some of the other employment opportunities in New Zealand's tech and digital sector?

 A growing industry